Street names

 Alleestraße (around 1900)

-The street, lined alternately with red and hawthorn, and more recently also with Japanese ornamental cherry trees, circles the old Wallgärten (see Nordwall) together with Sternstraße.
-Under the National Socialists it was called Adolf-Hitler-Straße.
+Lined alternately by red and hawthorn trees and more recently by Japanese ornamental cherry trees, this street, together with Sternstraße, encircles the old rampart gardens (see Nordwall).
+Under the National Socialists, it was called Adolf-Hitler-Straße.

 Alsenstraße (around 1900)